daenieal/voltage/README.md

-A minecraft utility mod, made for my understanding of the minecraft api.
-This hacked client is not made to bypass servers, but to give myself a basic understanding of the minecraft api.
+A minecraft utility mod. voltage is not made to bypass servers, but to give myself a basic understanding of the minecraft api.